datavis-online/datavis-online.github.io/course_content_2022/assessment.md

 This course is accredited; on successful completion you will receive a certificate that reflects 10 credits at Masters-level (SCQF Level 11).

 It therefore has a formal assessment component comprising
-  * mini quizzes attached to key lecture topics
+  * mini quizzes attached to key lecture topics (optional)
   * brief reflection exercises linked to the tutorials  <!-- [reflection exercises](reflection_exercises) linked to the tutorials -->
   * a final project that enables you to answer, using your data visualisation choice, the challenge you define.

 Your overall grade will be one of __Pass__ / __Fail__ / __Incomplete__

 <p>&nbsp;</p>

 back to main [schedule](index.md)

 ***